prmr/SoftwareDesign/modules/Module-06.md

 In this situation, the object in charge of keeping state is an instance of `Model`.
 The `Model` class in the Oberver design pattern can alternately be called "Subject", or even "Observable".
 Here an instance of `Model` simply keeps track of an integer and allows clients to query and mutate this integer.
 Where things become interesting is that the `Model` class also includes an aggregation to an `Observer` interface, with methods to add and remove `Observer` instances from its collection.
 This is also called *(de)registering* observers.
 Classes that define objects that would be interested in observing the state of the model must then declare to implement the `Observer` interface.
 Through polymorphism, we thus achieve loose coupling between the model and its observers.
 Specifically:

-* The model can be used without any observers;
+* The model can be used without any observer;
 * The model is aware that it can be observed, but its implementation does not depend on any concrete observer class.
 * It is possible to register and de-register observers at run-time.